 Welcome to a world where #content is king.
 You know the feeling – there’s so much of it flying around that no one even knows what day of the week it is anymore, and all your boss wants to know is where you’ve ranked on Google.

 For journalists it can seem like something of a challenge, especially for those of us with an aversion to anything that sounds even remotely technical.
-However, while the days of writing your story and sending it to print with no further cares are mostly behind us, SEO probably isn’t as hard or as scary as you think.
+However, while the days of writing your story and sending it to print with no further cares are mostly behind us, SEO isn’t as hard or as scary as you might think.

 Up for the not-so-challenging-anymore-challenge?
 Here’s our whistle-stop guide to the basics of SEO in the world of news and beyond.